mmcclintock/thesis-ga/proposal/proposal.markdown

 Mapping geological features under the earth's surface is an important task not only for academic reasons but also for commercial and economical reasons.
-For example reservoir engineers in the mining, oil and gas industries use geological models as a staring point to create simulations that guide the development of the reservoir and the eventual extraction of material.
-Methods for producing high quality geological models are therefore sought after and actively researched.
+Geological maps are often used as a starting point for derivative models [@why].
+For example reservoir engineers in the mining, oil and gas industries often use geological models to create more complex simulations that guide the development of reservoirs and the eventual extraction of material.
+Geological models can also be used for environmental reasons such as the location and protection of water resources [@why].

-The geological models can be constructed from various geophysical sources such as gravitational and magnetic field measurements, Down-hole drill samples and seismic surveys [@Dmod].
+The geological models can be constructed from various geophysical sources such as gravitational and magnetic field measurements, down-hole drill samples and seismic surveys [@Dmod].
 Often the field measurements are collected using airborne surveying techniques.
 Methods such as EAs can produce a large number of solutions but for each model they produce there needs to be some mechanism for